 Better Man Blog

-From becoming to being while at Vancouver College.
+From becoming to being while at Vancouver College

 The purpose of this blog is to share inspirational stories that demonstrate how our students at Vancouver College are already exceeding our stated goal of ‘becoming better men’.
 In fact, as the narratives here illustrate, they are already well capable of being amazing people during their school years.
 This is not to say that they, like all of us, don’t occasionally fail to reach that ideal exemplified by Blessed Edmund Rice in their daily actions, but rather that they can already use their many talents for the betterment of society today.
-This is especially relevant in 2018, as society increasingly challenges old stereotypes of masculinity, and asks what young men in particular have to offer our troubled world as they mature into adulthood.
+This is especially relevant today, as society increasingly challenges old stereotypes of masculinity, and asks what young men in particular have to offer our troubled world as they mature into adulthood.

 If you have a story you would like to share for the Better Man Blog, please email Mr. Daryl Weaver at email@example.com .